Meet the CRISPR pioneers who are making gene editing easy

 Onyx helps researchers identify the right design and materials to run their experiments.

 Instead of breeding, Inscripta’s platform suggests that bio manufacturers can edit in their desired traits and potentially get an even higher lysine output.
-Last year, the company came up with a combination of edits that led to a strain of E Coli that had a 10,000-fold increase in production versus the wild type.
-To get there, the company tested 200,000 edits to figure out what would get more lysine out of E Coli.
+Last year, the company came up with a combination of edits that led to a strain of E. Coli that had a 10,000-fold increase in production versus the wild type.
+To get there, the company tested 200,000 edits to figure out what would get more lysine out of E. Coli.
 The stunt aimed to show off what its hardware and software could do for lysine producers.

 Onyx helps researchers identify the right design and materials to run their experiments.
 Then it lets scientists see where their edits take them.
-For example, researcher Shelley Copley at Colorado University has been toiling the last few years on a project aimed at better understanding the role of synonymous mutations, often called silent mutations for their lack of observable effect in E Coli growth.
-In order to have a meaningful sample, she concluded she needed to make an enormous number of edits—some 300,000 of them—in a few hundred E Coli genomes.
+For example, researcher Shelley Copley at Colorado University has been toiling the last few years on a project aimed at better understanding the role of synonymous mutations, often called silent mutations for their lack of observable effect in E. Coli growth.
+In order to have a meaningful sample, she concluded she needed to make an enormous number of edits—some 300,000 of them—in a few hundred E. Coli genomes.

 “When I first came up with the number of 300,000, it was partly because I had no idea what percentage of these mutations would have any effect at all,” explains Copley.
 “So I was shooting for a very big number so we would at least find something.”